FueledByOCHD/Realms-Invasion-Info-Center/Old/AboutRealmsOfReality.md

 Realms of Reality's biggest focus on allowing players to play the way they want without enforcing any wierd restrictions like Classes.
 For example, Just because your 'Primary' occupation is a 'Wizard' for example does not mean that you are unable to use a sword.
 Instead with Realms you will only be able to use some spells and abilities while a sword is equipped, as well as inability to use other spells due to having the said sword equipped.

-Realms of Reality focuses on a task based skill system which means the more you use do a take the better you become at it.
+Realms of Reality focuses on a task based skill system which means the more you use do a skill the better you become at it.
 This applies to everything from, Skills, Jobs, ect..

 ### **History**